All Episodes

 It's like the godfather sometimes, you know, keep your enemies closer, you know, that kind of a thing.

-Perhaps that's what he's up to.
+Perhaps that's what it's up to.

-It doesn't look that way to me.
+Doesn't look that way to me.

-It looks to me like Putin has a strategy, as I say in Putin, on the march.
+Looks to me like Putin has a strategy, as I say in Putin, on the march.

 He has a strategy.

-But for instance how much uh how how vulnerable is uh Putin uh to the oil market how much of the Russian economy is depending on oil right now?
+How much of the Russian economy is depending on oil right now?

-A good 70-80 percent but with oil prices coming back now and with them trying to reduce supply through OPEC I think he's in a lot better shape than he was a couple of years ago.
+A good 70, 80 percent, but with oil prices coming back now and with them trying to reduce supply through OPEC, I think he's in a lot better shape than he was a couple of years ago.

-Well I I I think we don't we don't know yet.
+Well, I think we don't know yet.

-I mean we have to see what the OPEC meaning we have to see how they react.
+I mean, we have to see with the OPEC meaning.

-But let's go back to the election Vladimir Putin why why on earth would he want Donald Trump as president?
+Vladimir Putin, why on earth would he want Donald Trump as president?

 Hillary would have been perfect for him.

-But I think the larger purpose was to pit Americans against Americans and candidly Mark I think he has succeeded you look at these investigations and whether you think they're warranted or not it's sure the case that we've spent an inordinate amount of time on Russian investigations and very little time on strategy vis-a-vis Russia uh and the havoc they've caused in the world.
+You look at these investigations, and whether you think they're warranted or not, it's sure the case that we've spent an inordinate amount of time on Russian investigations and very little time on strategy vis-a-vis Russia and the havoc they've caused in the world.

-And I think that this has more chapters to go, this investigation.
+I don't think you can make the blanket statement now, and I think that this has more chapters to go, this investigation.

 And this was a giant step of an adverse nature against the Trump administration and the president personally.

-You know if they found anything, if there was any real, real evidence of anything, Mueller wouldn't be doing all this little nitpicky nonsense, getting you on a process.
+You know, if they found anything, if there was any real, real evidence of anything, Mueller wouldn't be doing all this little nitpicky nonsense, getting you on a process.

-Oh, I don't call this nitpicky.
+I don't call this nitpicky.

-look I go where the facts are I don't believe this is nitpicking.
+I don't believe this is nitpicking.

-I think they have the only guy who can give them the president and I think there is a tantalizing suggestion.
+I think they have the only guy who can give them the president.

-Well apparently only all General Flynn is going to say is that the president directed him to make contact with Russia, which would indicate there was no contact with Russia up until that point.
+Well, apparently, all General Flynn is going to say is that the president directed him to make contact with Russia, which would indicate there was no contact with Russia up until that point.

-Well let let's wait and see.
+Well, let's wait and see.

-I I'm not ready based on what happened today to say no collusion, certainly what happened uh about the sanctions before uh in December of twenty sixteen the conversations that Trump had I'm sorry that uh Flynn had with Kisliak, the issue of what uh Jared Kushner may or may not have done.
+Certainly what happened about the sanctions before In December of 2016, the conversations that Trump had, I'm sorry, that Flynn had with Kislyak, the issue of what Jared Kushner may or may not have done.

-I know but you're talking about a well Logan Act violation of a law from 1700 that's never been used on anybody that that just doesn't indicate big blockbuster bombshells coming as I said Donald Trump was in a better position yesterday than he is today.
+I know, but you're talking about a Logan Act violation, a law from 1700 that's never been used on anybody.

 I think you'd agree with that.

-Would you say Putin is the wealthiest man on earth.
+Would you say Putin is the wealthiest man on earth?

-Uh it certainly seems that way today from everything I read.
+It certainly seems that way today from everything I read.

 Yeah.

-Uh and and i if it let's say something were to happen to Putin if Putin were suddenly gone who else is there in the Russian government there are other forces looking to rise up or who it's a very good question.
+And if let's say something were to happen to Putin, if Putin were suddenly gone, who else is there in the Russian government?

-I don't know who would emerge but I do believe it would not be a reformer I believe the Putin model has been a successful one in the context of Russian politics.
+I believe the Putin model has been a successful one in the context of Russian politics.

 And I don't think that necessarily removing Vladimir Putin is going to change the approach of the Russian Federation and its government.